 - Do I have coverage for preventive care?

 Yes.
-We cover most preventive services 100 percent.
-Your doctor must bill claims with preventive codes.
+We cover preventive services 100 percent on most plans.
+Your doctor must bill claims with appropriate preventive and/or screening codes.

 - How do I appeal a claim?*

 We are committed to making sure that your insurance concerns are investigated and resolved as soon as possible.
 Most situations can be resolved informally by calling Member Services.

 If you are not satisfied with the results of working with Member Services, you and/or your authorized representative may file a written formal appeal complete our Appeal Form or write to the Appeals department.